aryade/my_complete_project1/README.md

-# my_complete_project1
-from version control to CI/CD Pipeline
+# A sample webapp project

 This project involves:

 1.Setting up a basic web application.